 Close by is Alnwick Castle.
 The piggily villainous Bishop of Hereford (Harold Innocent) is popped out of the window to land in the courtyard of 12th century castle.
 Alnwick Castle is, of course, most famous for its appearance as ‘Hogwarts’ in the first Harry Potter films.

 ‘Nottingham Castle square’ sat on the backlot at Shepperton Studio, though the castle itself – in longshot – is the fortified city of Carcassonne down in the south of France close to the Spanish border (the town is also seen in The Bride, Franc Roddam’s 1985 spin on The Bride of Frankenstein).

-The interior of ‘Nottingham Cathedral’ is the St Bartholomew the Great, Smithfield, a small church – repository of the bones of St Rahere – tucked away behind Smithfield, London EC1, and frequently seen in films, including Four Weddings and a Funeral, Shakespeare in Love and Elizabeth, The Golden Age.
+The interior of ‘Nottingham Cathedral’ is the St Bartholomew the Great, Smithfield, a small church – repository of the bones of St Rahere – tucked away behind Smithfield, London EC1, and frequently seen in films, including Four Weddings and a Funeral; Guy Ritchie’s Sherlock Holmes; Neil Jordan’s The End Of The Affair; Shakespeare in Love; The Other Boleyn Girl; and Elizabeth, The Golden Age.